 But the Government only co-invests if the interested third party individual or corporate investors are prepared to invest at least $50,000 each, and are able to contribute to the start-up’s growth via management experience, relevant business contacts and necessary technical expertise.

-Moreover, the Government doesn’t invest in gambling, tobacco-related products, or any other activities which are in violation of law, or against public interest.
+Moreover, the Government doesn’t invest in gambling, tobacco-related products, or any other activities which are in violation of law, or against the public interest.

 Eligibility conditions and application process under the Startup SG Equity scheme